rsmets/terraform-tfe-workspace/README.md

 # Terraform Cloud Workspace

-This module provisions a Terraform Cloud / Terraform Enterprise workspace
+This module provisions a Terraform Cloud / Terraform Enterprise workspace.

+_Note: This is ultimately a fork of [nephosolution's](https://github.com/nephosolutions/terraform-tfe-workspace) workspace [module](https://registry.terraform.io/modules/nephosolutions/workspace/tfe/latest) which has since been deprecated and non-functional due to changes to leveraged resources._

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs